ktsstudio/ktx/README.md

 ## Logging

-There is a helper function `kontext.log.kontext_add_log` that propagates all Context-specific attributes to a logging event dict.
+There is a helper function `ktx.log.ktx_add_log` that propagates all Context-specific attributes to a logging event dict.

 ## Custom data